judsonmitchell/LACrimBook/README.md

 View a working instance of this project [here](http://loyolalawtech.org/crimbook).

-LACrimBook was created as a part of the [Litigation and Technology Clinic](http://loyolalawtech.org) of [Loyola College of Law, New Orleans](http://law.loyno.edu).
+LACrimBook was created as a part of the [Technology and Legal Innovation](http://loyolalawtech.org) of [Loyola College of Law, New Orleans](http://law.loyno.edu).

 ##License (MIT)